JoelRoxell/equilibrium/README.md

-# Thank god it’s Friday - TGIF
+# Equilibrium
 An initial prototyping project based on some of the latest web technologies to date.
-It’s purpose is to swiftly allow new ideas to quickly become MVPs, TGIF provides an initial setup for a pretty advanced SPA.
+It’s purpose is to swiftly allow new ideas to quickly become MVPs, equilibrium provides an initial setup for a pretty advanced SPA.
 It provides initial component, folder, and testing -structures.
 The main goal of this project is to provide an efficient and stable "SPA-starting point”, which also is capable of growing into a more complex system.

 ## Core Technologies
 - Express
 - Flow
+- CSS modules
 - PostCSS
 - React
 - React-router